Find Affordable College Courses

 Best Washington Schools for Affordable Quality for a Bachelor's in Textile & Apparel Studies

-You’ll be in good company if you decide to attend Washington State University.
-It ranked #2 on our 2023 Best Value Textile & Apparel Studies Bachelor’s Degree Schools in Washington list.
-Wazzu is a very large public school located in the town of Pullman.
+You’ll join some of the best and brightest minds around you if you attend Washington State University.
+The school came in at #2 on this year’s Best Value Textile & Apparel Studies Bachelor’s Degree Schools in Washington list.
+Wazzu is a fairly large public school located in the distant town of Pullman.

 Full Textile & Apparel Studies at Washington State University Report